aucontraire/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 * 6-print_line.c: function that draws a straight line in the terminal
 * 7-print_diagonal.c: function that draws a diagonal line on the terminal
 * 8-print_square.c: function that prints a square, followed by a new line
+* 9-fizz_buzz.c: “Fizz-Buzz test” is an interview question